-Furniture, Equipment, Leasehold Improvements and Finance Leases are recorded at cost less accumulated depreciation.
-Depreciation is calculated by using the straight-line method over the estimated useful lives of the assets, or the term of the lease, whichever is shorter, which range from three years for software and computer equipment to ten years for certain leasehold improvements.
+Fixed Assets are recorded at cost less accumulated depreciation.
+Depreciation is calculated by using the straight-line method over the estimated useful lives of the assets, or the term of the lease, whichever is shorter, which range from three years for software and computer equipment up to ten years for certain leasehold improvements.

-Furniture, Equipment, Leasehold Improvements and Finance Leases are reviewed for potential impairment whenever events or changes in circumstances indicate that the carrying value of the asset may not be fully recoverable.
+Fixed Assets are reviewed for potential impairment whenever events or changes in circumstances indicate that the carrying value of the asset may not be fully recoverable.

-Refer to footnote 6, Furniture, Equipment, Leasehold Improvements and Finance Leases for more information on additions, improvements and expenditures for repairs and maintenance that significantly extend the useful life of an asset.
+Refer to footnote 7, Fixed Assets for more information on additions, improvements and expenditures for repairs and maintenance that significantly extend the useful life of an asset.

-(i) Leases
+(l) Leases